 In most organizations, the people doing procurement will need a description of what to buy, rent, lease.
-A Procurement Statement of Work (P-SOW) is the form to clearly and completely describe the goods/services to be acquired, as well as collateral services such as instruction books, training, as-built drawings, spare parts, and so on.
+This Procurement Statement of Work (P-SOW) download is a form to clearly and completely describe the goods/services to be acquired, as well as collateral services such as instruction books, training, as-built drawings, spare parts, and so on.
 Think of 5W+2H to help you provide a complete P-SOW.
 For simpler procurements, you can embed the P-SOW on the purchase requisition.

-For procurements where more than one vendor will be considered, vendor selection criteria are needed to select the successful bidder or proponent.
+For procurements where more than one vendor will be considered, vendor selection criteria (found on this download) are needed to select the successful bidder or proponent.
 These criteria normally go out with the invitation to bid or the request for proposal so the vendors know how they will be evaluated.

 Determine what variables you will measure as key performance indicators of the procurement.
 Some possibilities are: